Ah, the joys of litter box training kittens…

 Accidents: They’re going to happen.

-When kittens are very young, accidents are bound to happen.
+Litter box training kittens means accidents are bound to happen.
 The best way to handle them is calmly.
 Rubbing kittens’ noses in a mess and yelling at them is neither productive nor kind.
 When your kitten makes a solid mess, simply use a paper towel, pick it up, and place both the kitten and the mess in the litter box.

 Once kittens associate litter boxes with going to the bathroom, you’re on your way.
 Avoid making elimination traumatic for your kitten, and you’ll be on a path to successful kitten litter box training.